HoudiniGraphql/houdini/README.md

 ## ✏️&nbsp;&nbsp;Contributing

 If you are interested in helping out, the [contributing guide](https://www.houdinigraphql.com/guides/contributing) should provide some guidance.
 If you need something more specific, feel free to reach out to @AlecAivazis on the Svelte discord.
-There's lots to do regardless of how deep you want to dive 🙂
+There's lots to help with regardless of how deep you want to dive or how much time you can spend 🙂